-CH STRONG is a collaboration between five organizations: the University of Arizona College of Medicine, the Arkansas Center for Birth Defects Research and Prevention, the Metropolitan Atlanta Congenital Defects Program, the National Center on Birth Defects and Developmental Disabilities at the Centers for Disease Control and Prevention, and the March of Dimes Foundation.
+CH STRONG is a collaboration between five organizations: the University of Arizona College of Medicine, the Arkansas Center for Birth Defects Research and Prevention, the Metropolitan Atlanta Congenital Defects Program, the National Center on Birth Defects and Developmental Disabilities at the Centers for Disease Control and Prevention, and March of Dimes.

 The mission of the CDC’s National Center on Birth Defects and Developmental Disabilities is to promote the health of babies, children, and adults and enhance the potential for full, productive living.
 To achieve its mission, the Center works to identify the causes of birth defects and developmental disabilities; help children to develop and reach their full potential; and promote health and well-being among people of all ages with disabilities, including blood disorders.
 The Center seeks to accomplish these goals through research, partnerships, and prevention and education programs.

 March of Dimes leads the fight for the health of all moms and babies.
 March of Dimes supports research, leads programs and provides education and advocacy so that every baby can have the best possible start.
 Building on a successful 80-year legacy of impact and innovation, the March of Dimes empower every mom and every family.
 Visit marchofdimes.org or nacersano.org for more information.
 Visit shareyourstory.org for comfort and support.
 Find the March of Dimes on Facebook and follow them on Instagram and Twitter.